Satisfactory Academic Progress Regulations

 All students enrolled in undergraduate, graduate, and certificate programs must maintain certain requirements to remain eligible for Federal and State Financial Aid.

-- You must complete a Satisfactory Academic Progress Appeal to have your financial aid eligibility re-evaluated.
-All appeals must be submitted by the deadline.
+- You must sumbit a Satisfactory Academic Progress letter of appeal to have your financial aid eligibility re-evaluated.
+All appeals for 2014-2015 financial aid eligibility must be submitted by July 31, 2014 at 5:00 pm.
 NO LATE FORMS WILL BE ACCEPTED.
 Late appeals will be automatically denied.

-- Students also must answer both of the following questions (failure to do so will result in a denied appeal):
+- Students must answer BOTH of the following questions (failure to do so will result in a denied appeal):

 - In detail, why did you fail to make satisfactory academic progress this past academic year?